 Are they a sound investment?

 Our clients are all after the same thing; saving time and maximising convenience.
 Buying may well be worth it in terms of time saving, comfort, safety and convenience for those that determine that their life/work needs it.
-In terms of investment, for the frequent flyer airborne for at least 150-200 hours a year, buying a jet can be a smart decision.
+In terms of investment, for the frequent flyer airborne for at least 150-200 hours a year, buying a private jet can be a smart decision.
 If it’s the right plane and properly managed, it can make more sense than chartering or part ownership.